B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 Once students have become accustomed to recognizing tenths, concrete materials can be used to introduce decimal notation.
 Here is a concrete representation of the number 2.4.

-The base ten materials are excellent tools to represent decimal numbers, since it highlights the multiplicative relationship by 10 between the place value of the digits that compose it.
-However, it is very important to always clearly define the piece that constitutes the whole, from which the other pieces will be defined.
+Base ten blocks are excellent tools to represent decimal numbers, since they highlight the x 10 multiplicative relationship between place values.
+However, it is very important to always clearly define the block that constitutes the whole, from which the other pieces will be defined.
 When studying whole numbers, the small cube was usually associated with one whole.
-However, if we choose the rod as the whole, then the small cube represents one tenth of a rod.
+However, if we choose the rod as the whole, then the small cube represents one tenth.

 Example